 Dynamically Optimize Optical and IP Resources

-Sedona’s Optimization app adds, replaces, and removes links to match network dynamics and changing needs.
+Sedona’s Automatic Optimization App adds, replaces, and removes links to match network dynamics and changing needs.
 It eases congestion and maximize the value of the operator’s existing equipment.

 It is easier to optimize the network when a change can be made without a traffic hit (for example, affecting the routing of MPLS tunnels by configuring routers to be aware of the optical risks associated with each IP link).
-However, even for changes that impact traffic (like rerouting an optical connection to reduce the common risk), Sedona’s Optimization app carefully moves traffic away from to-be-impacted resources before it implements the change, making the overall process hitless and under strict policy control.
+However, even for changes that impact traffic (like rerouting an optical connection to reduce the common risk), The Automatic Optimization App carefully moves traffic away from to-be-impacted resources before it implements the change, making the overall process hitless and under strict policy control.